Nobel prize fight

 Released in 2017, a video about Dmitry Medvedev had 44mn views at the time of writing.
 But that’s overshadowed by the video about Putin's Black Sea palace, posted at the beginning of 2021, which has been watched 119mn times.
 A plethora of small independent journalistic outfits, which emerged as the regime was destroying or capturing well-established independent news organisations, followed in Navalny’s footsteps.

 The generational gap is even more obvious on the political side.
 Muratov is a member of Yabloko, once a highly respectable, but now an extremely controversial liberal force.
 Yabloko is tied in a bitter conflict with Navalny’s movement, which is accusing it of playing on Kremlin’s side.
-In a ridiculously self-defeating act, leader Yabloko Grigory Yavlinsky even called on Navalny’s supporters not to vote for his party in the last Duma election.
+In a ridiculously self-defeating act, Yabloko leader Grigory Yavlinsky even called on Navalny’s supporters not to vote for his party in the last Duma election.

 Navalny himself happens to be a Yabloko dropout.
 After flirting with the far right over ten years ago, he drifted towards creating a broad populist movement which strives to break out of the liberal ghetto and unite everyone who is opposed Putin’s mafia state.

-Muratov’s generation tends to hold a pessimistic view regarding Russia’s prospects of building democratic society.
+Muratov’s generation tends to hold a pessimistic view regarding Russia’s prospects of building a democratic society.
 In an August interview with znak.com, Muratov said that majority of Russians have no desire for freedom.

-That kind of thinking prods them towards seeking compromise with the authorities in order to carve out a niche, within which they could operate freely, sowing the seeds that - as they see it - will spout many years from now.
+That kind of thinking prods them towards seeking compromise with the authorities in order to carve out a niche, within which they could operate freely, sowing the seeds that – as they see it – will sprout many years from now.
 They tend to ignore fundamental cultural changes the country and society underwent in recent years and the fact that those seeds are indeed already sprouting.

 Navalny, on the other hand, exudes optimism, which he made the main feature of his public personae.
-It shines through his social media posts even now that he has a good chance to spend much if his life in jail.
+It shines through his social media posts even now that he has a good chance of spending much of his life in jail.
 Many of his supporters are in their twenties or even teens.
-They don’t remember Russia other than Putin’s, which is a major reason why they want him to go.
-He gives them hope instead of Muratov’s seen-it-all cynicism.
+They don’t remember a Russia other than Putin’s, which is a major reason why they want him to go.
+Navalny gives them hope instead of Muratov’s seen-it-all cynicism.

-Now Norwegian Nobel Committee is not supposed to follow all those nuances and petty conflicts in Russian politics.
-What it is supposed to do is thing big, in global and epochal terms.
+Now the Norwegian Nobel Committee is not supposed to follow all those nuances and petty conflicts in Russian politics.
+What it is supposed to do is think big, in global and epochal terms.
 But this is exactly where it failed this year.

 By preventing a democratic transition of power, Putin is driving Russia, a nuclear superpower, towards civil conflict, which will have grave consequences for Europe and the rest of the world.
-Navalny’s exemplary peaceful and law-abiding movement is a chance that that could be avoided.
+Navalny’s exemplary peaceful and law-abiding movement provides a chance that it could be avoided.
 There may not be another one.
 Something to ponder when one weighs up the contribution of various personalities to the cause of peace.

 On recieving the Nobel Peace Prize, Dmitry Muratov dedicated it to the journlaists that had been murdered at his paper Novaya Gazeta.
 "Igor Domnikov, Yuri Shchekochikhin, Anna Politkovskaya, Stas Markelov, Anastasiya Baburova, Natasha Yectemirova – these are the people that won today's Nobel prize."